cmperdomor/Exploratory-analysis-of-genetic-evaluation-data-from-Canadian-dairy-females./README.md

 ## How to run this yourself

-1. Get the provincial Excel files **and** the `diccionario_lactanet.xlsx` dictionary file from Lactanet, and put them all in a `data/raw/` folder next to the notebook.
+1. Get the provincial Excel files from Lactanet, and put them all in a `data/raw/` folder next to the notebook.
 2. Install the Python packages: `pip install -r requirements.txt`
-3. Open `analisis_guiado.ipynb` in Jupyter or VS Code.
+3. Open `genetic_analysis_code.ipynb` in Jupyter or VS Code.
 4. Run it top to bottom (Kernel → Restart & Run All).
+5. Keep in mind that Lactanet web site is in constant update, probably you will find new animals

 **Python version note:** built and tested on Python 3.12.
 Very new Python/pandas releases (e.g., Python 3.14 with pandas 3.x) can hit compatibility issues — if you run into unexplained errors, an older, more established Python version is worth ruling out first.